mariolambrette/AnimalTrackR/README.md

 reflect variability in your experimental data.
 For some experiments with very little variability between recordings this may be very straightforward, but for more complex experiments/datasets with variable backgrounds it may be a more complex process.
+The importance of getting this step right increases with the variability and complexitiy of your footage so consider your data carefully before proceeding.

 The basic premise for this step is to create a stratified sample with the different experimental groups. `extract_images()`(described in